rsms/LazyDispatch/README.md

 #### `DTimer sched_delay(NSTimeInterval delay, ^([DTimer[, DQueue]]))`

-Schedule a block to in the current queue to execute after `delay` seconds.
+Schedule a block in the current queue to execute after `delay` seconds.
 You can call `DTimerStop` on the `DTimer` object (returned from this function) to cancel a timer before it has triggered.

 Example: